stakater/til/istio/istio-usage-guidelines.md

 * Before enabling tracing for an application following requirements needs to be fulfilled:
   * Pods and services [requirements](https://istio.io/docs/setup/kubernetes/prepare/requirements/)
-  * Application code needs to modified a little bit so that it can handle the trace information that is part of the request.
+  * Application code needs to modified a little bit(example can be found in this [link](https://github.com/istio/istio/blob/master/samples/bookinfo/src/productpage/productpage.py#L130) of istio sample application) so that it can handle the trace information that is part of the request.
 Details can be found on this [link](https://github.com/istio/istio/issues/14094)